AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-bus-and-event-store.md

             .build();
 }
 ```
-> NOTE: If you exclude `axon-server-connector` transiant dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
+> NOTE: If you exclude `axon-server-connector` dependency from `axon-spring-boot-starter` you will have `EmbeddedEventStore` component auto-configured and loaded into Spring Application Context (if concrete implementation of `EventStorageEngine` is available in Spring Application Context).
 If JPA is detected on the classpath `JpaEventStorageEngine` will be auto-configured as `EventStorageEngine` and you don't need to explicitly define this Spring beans in your configuration.

 {% endtab %}
 {% endtabs %}

-### JdbcEventStorageEngine
+#### JdbcEventStorageEngine

 The JDBC event storage engine uses a JDBC Connection to store events in a JDBC compatible data storage.
 Typically, these are relational databases.
 Theoretically, anything that has a JDBC driver could be used to back the `JdbcEventStorageEngine`.